Here at the homestead — in addition to the 3 dairy goats, 21 chickens, 50+ quail, and rabbits, we breed, train, and compete champion bird dogs.

 - 2 oz. (approx. 2 tbsp.) olive , sunflower, or sweet almond oil

-- 2 oz. (approx. 2 tbsp.) coconut oil (this is the BEST coconut oil on the planet)
+- 2 oz. (approx. 2 tbsp.) coconut oil (this is my current favorite coconut oil)

 - 1 oz. (approx. 1 tbsp.) shea butter